 The elephant technique is useful for tasks, which can only be dealt with through ongoing effort over a prolonged period of time.

-When you are dealing with elephant tasks it can put a real dampener on your desire to try and solve it when you face what might seem like insignificant results for each little part of the task (e.g. learning 10 words in a foreign language).
-This will often lead to it being postponed or given a low priority in your short term planning, but you will never learn a new language if you don’t dedicate the time to it.
+When you are dealing with elephant tasks it can put a real dampener on your desire to try and solve it.
+Especially when you face what might seem like insignificant results for each little part of the task (e.g. learning 10 words in a foreign language).
+This will often lead to it being postponed or given a low priority in your short-term planning.
+However, you will never learn a new language if you don’t dedicate the time to it.

-Therefore it is important that you set aside time every day, week, and month for these developmental tasks, over and above your routine or burning issue tasks.
+Therefore it is important that you set aside time every day, week, and month for these developmental tasks.
+They must take priority over and above your routine or burning issue tasks.

 Just think about it – if you learn 10 words in a foreign language every day for the next 2 years, you would have a vocabulary of almost 7,500 words.
-This would be more than enough to hold a decent conversation in most languages and you would be well on your way to achieving your goal – and freeing up more time for the next development or box 2 task…
+This would be more than enough to hold a decent conversation in most languages.
+You would be well on your way to achieving your goal – freeing up more time for the next development or box 2 task…

 Thanks to Claus Møller for allowing the use of the above images.